ministryofjustice/hmpps-learner-records-api/README.md

 * `POST /learner-events` - Request a learner's personal learning record (PLR) via their ULN
 * `POST /match/:nomisId` - Confirm a match between a learner's NOMIS ID and ULN
 * `POST /match/:nomisId/no-match` - Confirm a no match for a learner's NOMIS ID
+* `POST /match/:nomisId/unmatch` - Confirm an un-match for a learner's NOMIS ID

 ### `POST:/learners`
 This endpoint searches for a learner's ULN by their demographic information.